folio-org/folio-sample-modules/README.md

 In order to avoid problems with system level dependencies, we have adopted a policy of running modules in Docker containers.
-This way, each container can have all the stuff the module needs, nicely isolated from the node itself, and rom other modules.
-But this is not a hard requirement, especially when developing modules it may be nice to run them as processes on a workstation.
+This way, each container can have all the stuff the module needs, nicely isolated from the node itself, and from other modules.
+But this is not a hard requirement, especially when developing modules it is possible to run them as standard processes on a workstation.

 ### Deployment and discovery

 Okapi can deploy modules in several ways:

   * Exec'ing a given program (and killing its PID when undeploying)
   * By use of command lines for starting and stopping a service
   * Using Docker API calls

 Okapi knows what it has deployed on each node, and will route requests to one of those.
 It is also possible to tell Okapi's discovery about processes deployed directly, either on the cluster, or even externally.